kaylah176/Project1/README.md

 2022-11-01 to 2023-10-31

 **Upcoming Election that hasn't occurred yet: 12 Months Before**
-- Predictions on how well our portfolio will do before the next major election 2023-11-01 to 2024-10-31
+- Predictions on how well our portfolio will do before the next midterm election 2023-11-01 to 2024-10-31
 - Forecasting: We would want to predict which industry would potentially do the best in the next primary election based on what party gets elected
 ___
 ## 6. Data Visualization

-- Created our own ideal portfolio that only include the industry’s that performed the best
+- Created our own ideal portfolio that only include the industries that performed the best
 - Averaged the cumulative returns (include points where the party in power changes) of each industry and find the highest
 - Analyzed which party was in power after each major election
 - Included the top two industries